top of page

 I hear that the Project draws water from below the ocean floor – why is that?

-The State Water Resources Control Board, the California Coastal Commission (CCC) and the Monterey Bay National Marine Sanctuary have express policies encouraging the use of subsurface intakes rather than open ocean intakes for desalination projects.
+The State Water Resources Control Board, the California Coastal Commission and the Monterey Bay National Marine Sanctuary have express policies encouraging the use of subsurface intakes rather than open ocean intakes for desalination projects.
 This is because underground intakes eliminate harm to ocean life.
 The test well has shown that subsurface intakes are feasible and therefore Cal-Am must pursue this option in conformance with state law.

 Will this Project cause saltwater intrusion?